Kōwhai

-Kōwhai ([kɔːɸai] or [kɔːfai]) are small woody legume trees within the genus Sophora in the family Fabaceae that are native to New Zealand.
-There are eight species, with Sophora microphylla and S. tetraptera being the most recognised as large trees.
+Kōwhai ([kɔːɸai] or [kɔːfai]) are small woody legume trees within the genus Sophora, in the family Fabaceae, that are native to New Zealand.
+There are eight species, with Sophora microphylla and Sophora tetraptera being large trees.
 Their natural habitat is beside streams and on the edges of forest, in lowland or mountain open areas.
 Kōwhai trees grow throughout the country and are a common feature in New Zealand gardens.
 Outside of New Zealand, kōwhai tend to be restricted to mild temperate maritime climates.

-The blooms of the kōwhai are widely regarded as being New Zealand's unofficial national flower.
-As such, it is often incorporated as a visual shorthand for the country, such as in Meghan Markle's wedding veil which included distinctive flora representing all Commonwealth nations.
+The blooms of the kōwhai are widely regarded as being one of New Zealand's unofficial national flowers.

+Name

-The Māori word kōwhai is related to other words in some Polynesian languages that refer to different species that look superficially similar such as 'ōhai (Sesbania tomentosa), ofai (Sesbania grandiflora) and Marquesan kohai (Caesalpinia pulcherrima).
+The Māori word kōwhai derives from the Proto-East Central Pacific word kōfai, used to refer to leguminous trees that grow pods and typically have distinct flowers.
+It is related to words in some other Polynesian languages that refer to different species that look superficially similar, such as 'ōhai (Sesbania tomentosa), ofai (Sesbania grandiflora) and Marquesan kohai (Caesalpinia pulcherrima).
 Kōwhai is also the Māori word for the colour yellow.
+This is unique to Māori, as many other Polynesian languages use a word derived from Proto-Eastern Polynesian rega-rega, such as lega and renga, and may represent the word for the flower replacing the older word.
 The spelling kowhai (without a macron) is common in New Zealand English.

+Taxonomy

+Kōwhai is a name that can be used to describe any of the eight currently known species of Sophora that is native to New Zealand, of which the most commonly found species are Sophora microphylla and Sophora tetraptera.
+While all are members of the same genus, they do not form a clade.
+Sophora microphylla, for example, is more closely related to Sophora toromiro, an endemic species from Easter Island / Rapa Nui, than to Sophora prostrata.
+Sophora cassioides, found in Chile, may represent a species that spread to South America from New Zealand.
+Sophora is one of the four genera of native legumes in New Zealand; the other three are Carmichaelia, Clianthus, and Montigena.